 - Once you’ve registered as an organisation, you’ll receive your pharmacy’s Dementia Friends code by email within a week giving you access to a dashboard.
 You can use the dashboard to manage staff registrations.

-- Just enter the pharmacy’s Dementia Friends code, the number of people watching the videos and the postcode.
+- Staff and locums can register themselves – or you can do this for them – by clicking here.
+Just enter the pharmacy’s Dementia Friends code, the number of people watching the videos and the postcode.
 Each person needs to watch the introductory film and at least one of the other films.

 - The pharmacy member who is Admin for your Dementia Friends dashboard can see which staff have completed registration.